sparticvs/templates/templates/automotive/aspice-cyber-mapping.md

-# Automotive SPICE for Cybersecurity Mapping of Requirements to Docuemnts
+# Automotive SPICE for Cybersecurity Mapping of Requirements to Documents

 This table provides a mapping of Automotive SPICE for Cybersecurity relevant work products to the documents.